3. Protocol Overview

 extension_type U16 Unique identifier of the extension describing this protocol message.

-Most significant bit (i.e.bit 15, 0-indexed, aka channel_msg) indicates a message which is specific to a channel, whereas if the most significant bit is unset, the message is to be interpreted by the immediate receiving device.
+Least significant bit (i.e.bit 15, 0-indexed, aka channel_msg) indicates a message which is specific to a channel, whereas if the most significant bit is unset, the message is to be interpreted by the immediate receiving device.

 Note that the channel_msg bit is ignored in the extension lookup, i.e.an extension_type of 0x8ABC is for the same "extension" as 0x0ABC.